 To see if you are eligible for, or to apply for a TSL, contact your local Australian Apprenticeship Support Network (Apprenticeship Network) provider.

 The Trade Support Loans Act 2014 is the main piece of legislation used to administer the Trade Support Loans Program.
-A copy of the Act, the Guidelines and supporting documents are available on the Department of Education and Training website.
+A copy of the Act, the Guidelines and supporting documents are available on the Department of Education, Skills and Employment website.
+The Government is seeking amendments to the Trade Support Loans Act 2014 to expand access to all Australian Apprentices on the Australian Apprenticeship Priority List.

 What if I am under 18?